 Many men used to feel that hardcore is the domain of only men.
 The “No Clit In The Pit” vibe.
 That they were better off standing to the side and watching and waiting for their boyfriends to finish.
 What do you think of this?

-who is to say their hair cuts and their handbags are shit though? you? or me? not in my eyes. if someone is at a hardcore show for the right reasons they will be there for a long time to come. i am always judging and what not but in the end, I can’t see into people’s mind and they may be there for all the right reasons.
+who is to say their haircuts and their handbags are shit though?
+You? or me? not in my eyes. if someone is at a hardcore show for the right reasons they will be there for a long time to come. i am always judging and whatnot but in the end, I can’t see into people’s minds and they may be there for all the right reasons.
 99 percent of the time they are there they are just going there to look good which sucks because that’s not what hardcore is about.

 Along with the music, Straight Edge has come into a more public view, and into light for a lot of kids.
 I’ve only been Edge for a few years, but even I have seen a number of girls claiming, only to break before they’re even 18.
 How do you feel about this?

 once again people make their own decisions. me as a guy who sings in a straight-edge band I am trying to give people the backbone to make the right choice for themselves. if they feel straight edge is right for them then sweet. x your hand and be proud. there is no need to just jump into it because you feel you have to. stop drinking and whatnot for a while before you just jump into the conviction of the straight edge. straight edge is forever that must be stressed.